 Dynamics 365 for Customer Service

 This application contains the functionality currently contained in the Microsoft Dynamics Service module.
-Cases, SLA’s, Contract Management, Service Calendar, and the rest of what we now know to be the Service module should be supported.
+Cases, SLA’s, Contract Management, Service Calendar, and the rest of what we now know to be the Microsoft Dynamics Service plan should be supported.
 We should be clear that this is NOT the “Field Service” application that is also available in the Enterprise Edition.

 Dynamics 365 for Field Service